 Don’t Blame Yourself

-There’s a good chance the alcoholic or addict will try to make you believe that it is your fault that he or she picked up.
-The addict will tell you that if you didn’t say or do certain things, the relapse wouldn’t have happened.
+There’s a good chance the person using substances will try to make you believe that it is your fault that they picked up.
+They may tell you that the relapse wouldn’t have happened if you didn’t say or do certain things.
 This is absolutely not true.
-Alcoholics have the urge to drink because they are alcoholics.
-Drug addicts are compelled to use drugs because they are drug addicts.
+Those battling drug or alcohol addiction have the urge to drink because they are struggling with a severe mental health condition.
 It’s that simple.
-You don’t have the power to make your loved one pick up, and you don’t have the power to make your loved one get sober.
-Don’t blame yourself for the addiction, and don’t let him or her blame you.
+You don’t have the power to make your loved one relapse, and you don’t have the power to make your loved one get sober.
+Please don’t blame yourself for the addiction, and don’t let them blame you.

 Don’t Get Angry

 Anger is a common reaction when someone you love relapses, particularly if there has been more than one relapse.
 You want to get on with your own life, and you are angry that your loved one is continually giving in to their addiction.
 They may revert to old behaviors like staying out all night or stealing money from you.
 It’s a complicated situation, but becoming consumed with rage doesn’t do you or your loved one any good.

 If you scream and shout or otherwise express your fury with the situation, you’re only making a bad situation worse.
 When explosive, overpowering emotions take over, you hurt yourself most of all.
 It may help your loved one if you remain calm and supportive.
 Instead of expressing anger, encourage your loved one to call their sponsor or go back to treatment.
 Give them the opportunity to talk to you and express their feelings about what happened.

 At the same time, it’s possible your loved one will reject your efforts to be supportive.
 If that happens, turn your focus on yourself.
 In Al-Anon, you can learn more about the disease of addiction and how to take care of yourself, control your anger and handle your own reactions.